Multiples Price Boosts

 Using Pre-Built Accumulator Lay Markets

-Betfair, Smarkets and Matchbook have all begun to regularly build accumulator markets on their own exchanges.
-This is incredibly useful for us when looking to profit from multiple price boosts.
+Betfair, Smarkets and Matchbook all regularly build accumulator markets on their own exchanges.
+This is incredibly useful for us when looking to profit from multiple price boosts as it completely eradicates the need to lay bets sequentially.
+Instead, you can just place a back bet on the boost, and one lay bet on the exchange and you're done!

 For example, Betfred offered a price boost of Watford, Tottenham and Luton all to win, boosted to 4.5.
-Using the lay sequential method, as discussed below, would not be possible for this boost, because the games are all being played at the same time.
+Using the lay sequential method, as discussed below, would not be possible for this boost, because the games are all being played at the same time meaning you cannot lay one after the other.
 However, we can still profit from this offer if one of the betting exchanges is offering a lay market for this treble, and the lay odds are lower than the back odds of 4.5.
 In this example, we can see Smarkets are offering a lay market for this boost, with current lay odds of 4.1.

 Once we have found our lay market, we can open the Team Profit calculator, and treat this as a normal bet, entering our stake, the back odds of 4.5 and the lay odds of 4.1.
 The bookie will likely have set a max stake which we can use, or if this is higher than your bankroll will allow, you can choose to use a lower stake.